The Scientists

 Seth Marx

-Seth is an undergraduate student with a talent for programming and self-starting.
+Seth is a graduate student with a talent for programming and self-starting.
 He has been working on projects looking at the relationship between memory and attention.
-We are currently trying to convince Seth to go to grad school because he’s excellent, but he’s also interested in working out in the world.

 Gengshi Hu